GSA-TTS/identity-handbook/_articles/deploying-sp-to-prod.md

 6. Let the partner know via ZenDesk that their application has now been deployed and in the bottom right-hand corner click the arrow and select **Submit as Solved**.

 6. Generally speaking, we rely on the [recurring IdP deployment process]({% link _articles/appdev-deploy.md %}) to pull in configuration changes, especially new integration launches.
-If a manual deployment is required, follow the directions below:
+If a manual deployment is required, follow the steps below:
-  * **If no new logo files are being added in this PR,** you can simply spin up a migration instance in the appropriate environment (replace `prod` with `staging` if deploying integration to staging):
-    ```sh
-    bin/awsv prod bin/asg-recycle prod migration
-    ```
-    Once the `db:migrate` task has completed in the deployment process, the changes should be reflected in the IdP.
-You can monitor the deployment process using the following commands:
-    ```sh
-    bin/awsv prod bin/ssm-instance --newest asg-prod-migration # shell into the new migration instance once it is initially provisioned
-    sudo tail -f /var/log/syslog
-    ```
-  * Otherwise, a full recycle will be necessary following the [deploy commands for production]({% link _articles/appdev-deploy.md %}#production).

-7. To verify that changes are complete, you may (but are not required to) shell into an `idp` instance in the appropriate environment and check using the Rails console:
-    ```sh
-    bin/awsv prod bin/ssm-instance --newest asg-prod-idp # shell into an idp instance
-    id-rails-console # open a Rails console, enter explanation when prompted
-    ```
-    ```ruby
+  **Prerequisites:**
+  Make sure you have prod-power access to run commands for aws-vault.
+You will have to go through steps listed in [identity-devops](https://github.com/18F/identity-devops/wiki/Setting-Up-AWS-Vault) repo for setting up your production access.

+  **Step 1:**
+  Make sure you are in the root directory of the identity-devops repository.
+  Do a `git pull` to make sure you have the latest in identity-devops.
+  Run ```aws-vault exec prod-power -- /bin/zsh -l```.
+  This command will login you into aws-vault and make it so you can run each subsequent command without having to keep authorizing.
+You will need your yubikey.

+  **Step 2:**
+  Run `./bin/ls-servers -e prod`.
+  This lists the productions servers, including workers.
+If everything looks normal, proceed.
+Check that the number of instances running are what you would   expect (15 for idp, 4 for workers).

+  **Step 3:**
+  Notify in *#login-devops* and *#login-appdev* slack channels that you are going to begin recycling production.
+[Link to example message](https://gsa-tts.slack.com/archives/C0NGESUN5/p1664914296671609).

+  **Step 4:**
+  Run  `./bin/asg-recycle prod` idp.
+This will kick off recycling.

+  **Step 5:**
+  Tail the logs so you can follow the recycle process by shelling into an instance.
+  Run `./bin/ssm-instance --newest asg-prod-migration` Then `tail -f /var/log/cloud-init-output.log` OR `tail -f /var/log/syslog` There might be a delay in being able to ssm into the migration because it takes a minute to kick off the script.
+Instance needs at least a minute, maybe  more before command works

+  **Step 6:**
+  Look for “complete/finished/success” language in the logs, it appears slightly above the end when the recycle finishes (might have to scroll up)

+  **Step 7:**
+  Confirm config was updated/added by running rails console Run
+`./bin/ssm-instance --newest asg-prod-idp`
+`id-rails-console`
-    sp = ServiceProvider.find_by(issuer: 'ISSUER_FROM_CONFIGURATION')
+`sp = ServiceProvider.find_by(issuer: 'ISSUER-URN-HERE')`
-    # verify attribute change or presence of record for new integrations
-    ```
+`sp.attributes`
+You will need to specify the reason you are running the console (checking config was updated).
+The last line will output the service provider attributes.

+  **Step 8:**
+  If config is updated as expected, you can run step 2 again to see the new instances as they come online.
+Once they have been online for 15 minutes, move to Step 9.

+  **Step 9:**
+  Scale out old instances of prod-worker and prod-idp `./bin/scale-remove-old-instances prod idp` `./bin/scale-remove-old-instances prod worker`

+  **Step 10:**
+  Confirm instances are scaling out by running step 2 again and you should see that old instances say “shutting down” under status

 8. Notify the person who requested the launch / change that the configuration should be live in production and that they should test that everything looks good.